 The courses range from a basic, which provides the online course with self-study and the NASM certification exam, to a premium, which offers all the basics but with perks such as Gymternship.
 The premium gets you 80 hours of in-gym training experience and free lifetime recertification.

 With four different study packages, NASM person training is at everyone’s fingertips.

 5. NASM Offers Other Certification and Specialization Courses

-Becoming a NASM certified personal trainer is the first step, but then you can continue with your education with the NASM library of certification and specialization opportunities.
+Becoming a NASM certified personal trainer is the first step, but then you can continue with your education with the NASM library of certification and advanced specialization opportunities.

 Additionally, you can expand your knowledge by taking other certification courses to increase your ability to help your clients.
 Some of these NASM courses include:

 - Home Gym Design Specialization